qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

    [variables]
    organisation="Your organization"

-To discover all possibilities of the settings ``INI`` file, we suggest you to set the config you would like in QGIS Desktop and then to search it in your ``INI`` file located in your profile using a text editor.
-A lot of settings can be set from ``INI`` such as WMS/WMTS, PostGIS connections, proxy settings, maptips…
+To discover all possibilities of the settings ``INI`` file, we suggest that you set the config you would like in QGIS Desktop and then to search for it in your ``INI`` file located in your profile using a text editor.
+A lot of settings can be set using the ``INI`` file such as WMS/WMTS, PostGIS connections, proxy settings, maptips…

-Finally, you need to set the environment variable ``QGIS_GLOBAL_SETTINGS_FILE`` to your customized path.
+Finally, you need to set the environment variable ``QGIS_GLOBAL_SETTINGS_FILE`` to the path of your customized file.

 In addition, you can also deploy files such as Python macros, color palettes, layout templates, project templates… either in the QGIS system directory or